pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-Note that we use an `ElementCache` for Foo files themselves, and a `HashMap`
+Note that an `ElementCache` is used for `FooFile`s themselves, whereas
-for their child elements.
+their child elements are stored in a simple `HashMap`.

 The `ElementCache` is quite interesting in that it is an *overflowing
 LRU cache*.
 It attempts to maintain a size equal or less than its space limit